winstxnhdw/RenderLaTeX/README.md

 ### Available always

-RenderLaTeX should be available indefinitely without constant maintenance.
-This means that it should run on a cloud provider, like AWS.
-Points of failure are kept to a minimum as the bot is only dependent on the server it is hosted on and Twitter.
+Ensuring the continuous availability of the bot without requiring frequent upkeep is paramount.
+For this reason, the bot is hosted on a cloud provider such as AWS, minimising potential points of failure, as it relies solely on the server it is hosted on and Twitter.

-### Free forevever
+### Free forever

-The project should be free to maintain forever.
-I do not want to spend a single cent on this project.
-This is why the bot uses webhooks to receive events instead of spinning up a VPS even during periods of low traffic.
+It is imperative that the project remain cost-free to maintain indefinitely.
+To achieve this goal, the bot leverages webhooks to receive events, eschewing the costly option of spinning up a VPS, even during low traffic periods.

 ### Really responsive

-AWS Lambda has one of the fastest cold start times with a generous free tier.
-This means that the bot can respond to tweets as soon as the webhook request is consumed.
-Additionally, the bot is not reliant on API requests as its MathJax engine renders LaTeX in-house.
+By harnessing the rapid cold start time of AWS Lambda, the bot can deliver near-instant responses to incoming tweets.
+Furthermore, the bot's MathJax engine empowers it to independently render LaTeX, circumventing the need for external API requests.

 ## Credits

 Many thanks to [Alyssa](https://github.com/alyssaxchua) for the amazing Twitter banner and profile picture!